kitzeslab/opensoundscape/README.md

 OpenSoundscape is currently in active development.
 If you find a bug, please submit an issue.
 If you have another question about OpenSoundscape, please email Sam Lapp (`sam.lapp` at `pitt.edu`) or Tessa Rhinehart (`tessa.rhinehart` at `pitt.edu`).

-For examples of some of the utilities offered, please see the `notebooks/` directory.
-We plan to add more vignettes and documentation soon.
+For examples of some of the utilities offered, please see the "Tutorials" section of the [documentation](https://opensoundscape.org).
+Included are instructions on how to download and use a pretrained machine learning model from our publicly available set of models.
+We plan to add additional tutorials soon.

 # Installation